 Thanks to Tom M.M. for compiling the info.

 Malcolm Young’s Electric Guitars

 1963 Gretsch Jet Firebird (“The Beast”)

-Sometime around 1974/1975, Malcolm decided to remove this third pickup, and the neck pickup, leaving only a single Filter’Tron in the bride position.
-At that time, he decided to cover up the holes with a piece of a white pickguard.
+Sometime around 1976/77 (see video clip of It’s a long way to the top if you wanna rock n roll below), Malcolm decided to remove this third pickup, and the neck pickup, leaving only a single Filter’Tron in the bride position.
+At that point, the holes were covered up with a piece of a white pickguard.

 After removing the pickups, he also removed the Burns Tailpiece (originally called Burns Vibrato) and replaced the white pickguard with two smaller black pieces (these were removed sometime in 1978).
 Instead of the Burns, he now installed a Schaller Bad Ass Bridge.
 In order to cover up the hole left behind the original bridge piece, he added a custom made black tailpiece.

 In addition to this, the original red paint job was stripped of around 1977, leaving the bare wood exposed.

 During the Ballbreaker Tour 1995, the black tailpiece was removed and the hole was with a white material for a short time.
 Sometime after the tour, he re-installed the Burns Tailpiece (probably around 2000).